ygbuil/folder-sync/README.md

 # Easy Backup

-The aim of this code is that, given two computer folders `master` and `clone`, be able to detect the differences between the two folders and set them to the same state.
-The `master` folder is the goal status to achieve in `clone`.
-The code copies missing files in `clone` (from `master`), as well as deletes files present in `clone` but missing in `master`.
-This is useful for large folders, where the naive solution to this problem (deleting `clone` and copy paste the entire `master`) would take a significant amount of time, and with this solution only the necessary files are copied/deleted.
+The aim of this app is, given two folders in your computer (or external hardrive), `origin` and `destination`, be able to detect the differences between the two folders and set `destination` to the same state as `origin`.
+The code only copies and deletes the newly added or deleted files in `origin`, therefore it is much more efficient than manually overwritting the entire `destination` folder, and that is the main point of the app.

 ## How to use it?

-To use it, you just need to pass the path of your `master` and `clone` folders to the main function, found in `src/main.py`, and then run `main.py`.

-*Disclaimer: Making a mistake with the path declaration could have fatal consequences and delete a lot of files in your computer.
-Be careful and use at your own risk.*

 ## Motivation of the project

-I created this code to automate the backup of my computer.
-I keep all my important files in a "master" folder in my computer, and I periodically copy this folder into a hard drive "clone" folder.
-The code allows me to just copy the changes detected in "master" and not have to worry about remembering what has changed since the last backup.
+I created this code to automate the backups in my computer.
+I keep all my important files in a "origin" folder in my computer, and I periodically copy this folder into a hard drive "destination" folder.
+The code is a simple yet efficent solution, that does what I want without any extra features I do not need.